 Price: $449.99 (with 15-45mm lens)

 Key features: Affordable, simple to use, 24.2 MP sensor

 The M100 is currently the most affordable mirrorless camera that Canon offers.
 That makes it one of the best mirrorless cameras for beginners who are on a budget.

 Since it is designed to keep things simple, it does not have many of the external controls that are typical of other Canon cameras.
 Instead, all of those settings are controlled using the touchscreen interface.
 That means it’s easier to understand what each setting does, but you’ll also spend more time navigating menus.

 But the affordable price and simple design don’t mean the M100 is short on features.
 This mirrorless camera has Wi-Fi capabilities so you can view or transfer images wirelessly, or use your smartphone as a controller/monitor to shoot remotely.
 It is also capable of recording full HD video.

 Put That Camera To Work!

 Now you’re all caught up when it comes to the best mirrorless cameras for beginners.
 Once you pick up the right entry-level mirrorless camera for you, it’s time to start getting your money’s worth out of it.

-As you begin capturing more professional-looking images, don’t forget to show them off on your online portfolio.
+As you begin capturing more professional-looking images, don’t forget to show them off on your online portfolio website.
 That’s important because it’s one of the best ways to start attracting more clients—and making money with your photography.